Skip to content

 Creating a Vessel

-In this first example, we will create a Vessel using the REST API.
+In this first example, let's create a Vessel using the REST API.

 Make sure to edit the JSON payload to include your region, branch and image names, as well as replacing the game server arguments to fit your server.